 The holidays are supposed to be a time of joy and celebration.
-For people in recovery, however, the holidays can be stressful.
+For people in recovery, however, the holidays can be a time of stress and anxiety.
+The holidays are a busy, often hectic, time for many people.
 Dealing with family issues, shopping, financial problems, or a packed schedule can trigger anxiety or depression and lead to a relapse.
 Successful stress management is crucial for relapse prevention and is a necessary element in a person’s overall wellness.
 Georgia Addiction Treatment Center can guide you through managing stress during this time.

 Five Techniques to Successful Stress Management

 Addiction treatment centers provide various treatment programs, individual therapy appointments, and resources to help you manage stress and keep you on track with your recovery goals.
 Even the best recovery can be challenged by the approach of the holidays.
 Old urges have a way of suddenly reappearing, making relapse a genuine and ever-present possibility.

 When you learn to manage your anxiety or depression, you can enjoy the holidays without drinking or taking drugs.
 If you have any further questions on how to relieve stress this holiday season, contact a rehab center in your area.

 Learn to Say No

 One of the reasons why you may be stressed out every holiday season is because you are the one who ends up being in charge of everything.
 Whether it’s hosting parties, planning corporate events, highly visible in the community, or going on massive shopping sprees for your family, you’re suddenly handling many responsibilities.
 At some point, you have to stop allowing others to put you in charge of too many things.
 If you are going to successfully maintain your mental health between Thanksgiving and New Year’s, you need to learn to say no more and take on less.